 Well, imagine for a moment the confused frustration of being a leftist academic.
 You've spent your entire academic career warning friends, family, colleagues, and anyone else unfortunately in earshot of the dangers posed by fundamentalist religious zealots.
 You've been haunted by the nightmare of theocratic fanatics taking over your schools and letting kids pray, wish folks merry Christmas, and stop believing that they're essentially upgraded monkeys (a sort of DarwinSoft Primate™ 6.0).

 And then one day it happened —fundamentalist religious extremists actually attacked your country.
 They killed your fellow countrymen for being infidels not prostrate before their god.
 And they're still issuing warnings of future attacks if Americans don't convert.
-For once in a lifetime of making wild predictions of imminent catastrophes (from mass starvation to the "obesity epidemic," from global cooling to global warming, and all the frights in between), you were right.
+For once in a lifetime of making wild predictions of imminent catastrophes (from mass starvation to the "obesity epidemic," from global cooling to global warming, and all the frights in between),

 But — O cruel irony! — the zealots weren't the rich, white, heterosexual, Christian dads terrorizing New York City as they do on "Law & Order."
 Instead, they were Islamic radicals; i.e., minorities.
 Non-white peoples from the Middle East.
 Part of the Repressed Other.